Queen Street Mall

 The Queen Street Mall is a pedestrian mall located on Queen Street in Brisbane, Queensland, Australia.
 The mall extends approximately 500 m from George Street to Edward Street, and has more than 700 retailers over 40,000 m2 of retail space, which includes six major shopping centres.
 It was intended to bring more people into the central business district.

 The mall was designed by Robin Gibson and opened by Queen Elizabeth II in 1982.
 It has been refurbished and extended a number of times.
-In 2013 it was the site of a siege that saw the mall go into a lockdown.
-It features several shopping malls, a steel structure for shade and an entertainment stage.
-The mall sits atop the Queen Street bus station.
+It features several shopping centres, as well as pedestrian shade structures and an entertainment stage.
+The mall sits above the underground Queen Street bus station.

 History

 Facadism, such as this example at Uptown, helped to preserve some Victorian era building facades along the Queen Street Mall.

 The mall was designed by Robin Gibson.
 After being closed to traffic in 1981, the initial pedestrian mall was opened by Queen Elizabeth II on 9 August 1982, in order to be ready for the 1982 Commonwealth Games.
 Initially, the section of Queen Street between Albert Street and Edward Street was partitioned off to form a pedestrian-only retail precinct, and it was then extended in 1988 to include the section of Queen Street between Albert Street and George Street, timed to coincide with Expo '88.
-It was designed with an outdoor Victorian style.

 The mall underwent a $25 million refurbishment in 1999, which saw (among other things) the terracotta paving being replaced by granite.
 The Albert Street section of the mall was refurbished again in 2007.
 The Brisbane City Council announced in 2009 that Burnett Lane, a narrow laneway that runs between George Street and Albert Street, and parallel to the mall, would be refurbished and integrated into the Queen Street Mall precinct.